StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 Elf-forester Taeral and catfolk-assassin Aki find themselves cornered in a hall 15 feet underground in an ancient burial mound.
 They stand nervously in front of heavy, weathered, metal-reinforced doors, surrounded by 2 capable Orc fighters and a fearsome warlord who apparently tracked their little endeavor in hope to get his hands on whatever treasures lie behind the doors.

-"You’re getting us all killed,"— shouts Aki urgently, mustering her courage to persuade the warlord. — "It won’t work that way!"
+"You’re getting us all killed," — shouts Aki urgently, mustering her courage to persuade the warlord. — "It won’t work that way!"

 A roughly made altar-like table escalates from the stone floor of the mound hall with two round holes size of medal are blackening in the altar lid.
 The warlord is about to start smashing it with a warhammer, but that is going to be a big mistake — Taeral had previously sensed residual magic emanating from the altar.
 His knowledge allowed him to conclude that thing is opened only by feeding it with enchanted coins dating the time this mound was built.
 For other things it would be a trap which Aki detected as the well hidden trapdoors in the ceiling.

-"Of course it will!"— Orc makes a good swing — "It always does."
+"Of course it will!" — Orc makes a good swing — "It always does."

 The sound of an impact reflected from stone walls of a hall was so loud even the Orc fighters instinctively shudder.
 But while echo was still in the air, the trapdoor in the ceiling opened freeing a torrent of sand on the altar and the warlord.
 When dust started to settle, he seemed more surprised than hurt:

 "Ha!
 Just handful of sand and dust?
 They didn't build it to last, did they?" — shouted the Orc trying to instill courage in his shaken subordinates.

-"It is not a sand"— noted Taeral covering nose and mouth with his palm — "It's an ash.
+"It is not a sand" — noted Taeral covering nose and mouth with his palm — "It's an ash.
 And it starts moving!"

 Piles of ash started trembling, crackling and raising clouds of dust into the air immediately consuming confused warlord.
 Combining their efforts Aki and Taeral pushed the closest fighter into the ash cloud and bursted out of the hall.
 Pursued by terrifying screams they've reached the rope hanging from a patch of the sky on 15 ft. height ceiling.
 That is when they found they are not alone.
 The second Orc fighter was also good at sprinting and was about to attack.
 Aki was defenseless climbing the rope, and Taeral got to stop the Orc!
 While making his final steps to the escape, he combined the only elements came to his mind — Light and Stun — and bursted approaching fighter with a bright flash.
 Using the moments of confusion Taeral grabbed the rope and hurried upwards following Aki.

 Hours later on the road to the town of Verneck adventurers were planning their next step.
 Fortunately for them a high-ranked merchant — distant offspring of a noble, buried in that mound — still lives in his family mansion in Verneck.
 It is time to pay him a visit.

-### Role of Dark Player (Game Master)
+### Role of The Dark Player (Game Master)

 The Dark Player powers and responsibilities are much expanded in Adventure mode.
 Dark Player role is now equivalent to a Game Master in traditional TTRPGs and further in this document Dark Player and Game Master will be used as equivalents.
 To start playing as a Game Master prepare to:

-	* Onboard players by communicating new possibilities and limitations, helping with creating or importing characters
+    - **Onboard** players by communicating new possibilities and limitations, helping with creating or importing characters

-	* Pick or improvise an adventure suitable for your party
+    - *Prepare** or improvise an adventure suited to the party

-	* Describe the game world to the players and how their actions change it
+    - **Describe** the game world to the players and how their actions change it

-	* Control NPCs (friends and adversaries) and monsters during encounters
+    - **Portray** NPCs (friends and adversaries) and control monsters during encounters

-	* Facilitate the fun and be an ally for your players
+    - **Facilitate** the fun and be an ally for your players

-There are many books dedicated to the art of Game Mastery and this document cannot be your guide in this domain.
-If you are new to this, I recommend starting with books "Return of the Lazy Dungeon Master" by Michael E. Shea, "Mothership: Warden's Operations Manual" by Sean McCoy and to dive a bit deeper — "The Game Master’s Handbook of Proactive Roleplaying" by Jeff Ashworth.
+There are many books dedicated to the art of Game Mastery and this document does not aim to be comprehensive guide in this domain.
+Recommended reading for new GMs: "Return of the Lazy Dungeon Master" by Michael E. Shea, "Mothership: Warden's Operations Manual" by Sean McCoy and to dive a bit deeper — "The Game Master’s Handbook of Proactive Roleplaying" by Jeff Ashworth.

 ## Charisma attribute